 - I Corinthians 12:4-11

 The Holy Spirt has the ability and authority to give power to others.
-We will come back to this passage later on in the course.
+We will come back to this passage later.
 For now, it is sufficient to note that the Holy Spirit can empower others to perform miraculous works.
 This ability is strictly limited to God.

 Therefore, the Holy Spirit has the attributes of deity and does the works of deity.
 One other factor that points to His Divine nature…

 C. The Holy Spirit receives witness that He is deity